IBMDeveloperBNL/quicklab-wa/README.md

 ## Building Dialog
 1. Click on the `Dialog` tab at the top of the page
-2. Click `Create`
+2. Click `Create dialog`
-3. Click on the `Welcome` node if you would like to change the intro message
+3. Click on the `Welcome` node if you would like to change the intro message.
 4. Click `Add node`, and name it `Greetings`
 5. Add your `#greetings` intent as the field for `If bot recognizes`
 6. Fill in a response that says something like "Hi!
 How can I help you today?"